 “My parents know that I talk to men with the purpose of dating for marriage.
 But they don’t encourage ‘dating.’
 They have encouraged me getting married.
 Often.
 Forever.
 [Laughs]”

-“I live in Chicago, and I live in this great neighborhood, so I meet people all the time.
+“I live in Chicago, and I live in this great neighbourhood, so I meet people all the time.
 And you’re going to meet men — men who are not Muslim.
 And you know it’s difficult because I do see that men do want to start flirting with me.
 So, you think, Wow I also find this man interesting and intriguing.
 Yeah, dinner doesn’t sound like a bad idea.
 And then, eventually, you’ve got to say, Oh shit, is this my boyfriend?
 Are we dating?
 How did this happen?!
 I wanted a Muslim!

 “Exactly.
 So now it’s like, where the fuck do you find a handsome, attractive, intelligent, emotionally sensitive, family-oriented Muslim?
 The dating pool is SO SMALL.
 As a woman, it’s already hard to find someone who is not a scum bag.
 It can’t be true, but it feels like there are way less men then there are women.”